Beverly Drive station: History

-Construction of Beverly Drive station, known in planning as Wilshire/Rodeo station, was officially kicked off on September 23, 2019.
+Construction of Beverly Drive station, known in planning as Wilshire/Rodeo station, was officially launched on September 23, 2019.

-On March 31, 2020, the Beverly Hills City Council approved a proposal from Los Angeles Metro to fully close the two blocks of Wilshire Boulevard needed to facilitate the station's construction, taking advantage of lower traffic levels resulting from the COVID-19 pandemic in California.
+On March 31, 2020, the Beverly Hills city council approved a proposal from Los Angeles Metro to fully close the two blocks of Wilshire Boulevard needed to facilitate the station's construction, taking advantage of lower traffic levels resulting from the COVID-19 pandemic in California.
 This would allow for expedited construction of the station and better mitigation of construction impacts as opposed to the original plan, which would require alternating weekend closures for 13 weeks over a 3.5-month period, with completion scheduled for March 2021.
 Fully closing Wilshire Boulevard, which went into effect the next day and lasted until June 2020, expedited construction of the station by as much as six months.

 Metro officially completed foundation and decking work for Beverly Drive station seven months ahead of schedule on June 14, 2020, with Tutor Perini, the project's general contractor, putting workers on extra shifts to further expedite construction.
 Wilshire Boulevard reopened in both directions later that evening, with construction and excavation activities continuing underground until that phase's scheduled completion in the first quarter of 2021.

-In 2022, Metro began soliciting suggestions for permanent station names from local stakeholders, including the City of Beverly Hills.
-In October 2023, Metro staff recommended the station be named Wilshire/Beverly Dr. The name was opposed by representatives of the Beverly Wilshire Hotel and was ultimately rejected by the Beverly Hills City Council, who instead conveyed their support for the Beverly Drive name.
-On May 15, 2025, the Metro board approved the name "Beverly Dr" for official and operational station names, as it was consistent with Metro's property naming policy.
+As part of a memorandum of agreement (MOA) signed between Metro and the city of Beverly Hills in 2018 for Section 2 of the D Line Extension, Metro agreed to not permanently name the station without the consent of the city.
+From September 2022 to July 2023, Metro and the city of Beverly Hills solicited public suggestions for a permanent name for the station, with "Wilshire/Beverly Drive" emerging as the most popular choice.
+Following additional surveying of local businesses from August 17, 2023 to September 1, 2023, representatives of the Beverly Wilshire Hotel opposed the name based on concerns that the similar name of the station could negatively impact the hotel's Google Search results from potential negative coverage of the station and thus damage its brand and reputation.
+At its regular meeting on October 3, 2023, the Beverly Hills city council would instead approve "Beverly Drive" as a compromise.
+Metro's Executive Management Committee would approve the name "Beverly Drive" at its meeting on May 15, 2025, where it would go on to be approved by Metro's board of directors at its meeting on May 22, 2025.